Llangollen Canal: Joining the two halves

-Plans for joining the southern sections to the northern one were revisited by Telford in 1795, and after approval by Jessop, were authorised by Act of Parliament in 1796.
+Plans for joining the southern sections to the northern one were revisited by Telford in 1795, and after approval by Jessop, were authorised by act of Parliament, the Ellesmere and Chester Canal Act 1796 (36 Geo.
+3. c.
+71).
 They involved a heavily engineered line from Trevor to Chester, via Ruabon to the Dee at Chester, with a branch to Coed Talon, which would serve the Brymbo ironworks near Ffrwd.
 Locks would lift the line by 76 ft from Trevor basin to Plas Kynaston, after which it would run on the level to Poolmouth and the junction with the Coed Talon Branch.
 It would then descend through a long flight of locks, roughly following the line of the later Chester to Wrexham railway, to enter the Dee opposite the branch to the Chester Canal.
 A second branch would run from Pulford to Farndon and Holt.
 Just over 2 mi of the Coed Talon branch was built, to a basin near Ffrwd, and although it was filled with water, it seems that it was never used, and was filled in again from 1809.

 In early 1794, a shareholder and a local landowner took out a patent for a canal lift, and offered to build a trial one.
 If it proved successful, then the Ellesmere company would pay for it, and if not, the inventors would meet the costs.
 A site was chosen on the proposed line, and by May 1796, it was ready for trials to begin.
 John Rennie and Jessop examined it, but like several similar ideas of the time, it was not felt to be robust enough to withstand the rigours of daily use.
 The company eventually paid £200 to the inventors, one quarter of the actual costs.
 Jessop decided in 1800 that the route between Trevor and Chester should be abandoned, due to the changes in circumstances, and coal being available in Chester from a number of other locations.